Apra is proud to recognize industry accomplishments through several awards.

-Winners will be recognized at Prospect Development 2019.
+Winners were recognized at Apra's 2020 Annual Business Meeting.
 View the Apra Past Awards Winners page for a list of previous award recipients.

 Please note that current Selection Committee members are not eligible to receive awards.

 In support of Apra's goal to promote professional growth, Apra's Scholarship Award ensures accessibility to educational programming by awarding a scholarship to a prospect development professional based on financial need and professional merit.
 In a

 The Apra Scholarship covers the costs of conference registration, accommodation (up to four nights) and travel expenses (not to exceed